-- (c) Paper V in Seventh, Eight and paper IV in Ninth and Tenth semesters shall be evaluated internally.
-Internal Viva shall be conducted by the board of examiners constituted by the Principal from among Senior Teachers other than the teachers in charge of the subject. - (d) Paper II in seventh and Eighth, Paper I in Ninth and Paper I and II in the Tenth Semester are optional papers.
-A minimum of 1/3 (one third) of the total number of the students of that semester shall choose either of the two papers. - (e) Internship Each student shall have completed a minimum of 20 weeks internship during the entire period of legal studies with NGOs, Trial and Appellate Advocates, Judiciary, Legal Regulatory Authorities, Legislatures and Parliament, Other Legal Functionaries, Market Institutions, Bank, Stock Exchange, Law firms, Companies, Local Self Government and such other bodies where law is practiced either in action or in dispute resolution or in management.
+(d) Paper V in Seventh, Eighth and paper IV in Ninth and Tenth semesters shall be evaluated internally.
+Internal Viva shall be conducted by the board of not less than two examiners constituted by the Principal from among Senior Teachers other than the teachers in charge of the subject.

+(e) Paper II in seventh and Eighth, Paper I in Ninth and Paper I and II in the Tenth Semester are optional papers.
+A minimum of 1/3 (one third) of the total number of the students of that semester shall choose either of the two papers.

+(f) Internship - Each student shall have completed minimum of 20 weeks internship during the entire period of legal studies under NGO, Trial and Appellate Advocates, Judiciary, Legal Regulatory authorities, Legislatures and Parliament, Other Legal Functionaries, Market Institutions, Bank, Stock exchanges, Law Firms, Companies, Local Self Government and other such bodies where law is practised either in action or in dispute resolution or in management.

-Provided that internship in any particular year should not exceed a continuous period of more than four week and all students shall undergo internship at least once during the entire period of studies with trial and appellate advocates.
-Internship shall be done without affecting regular classes.
+Provided that internship in any year cannot be for a continuous period of more than Four weeks and all students shall at least gone through once in the entire academic period with Trial and Appellate Advocates.
+Internship shall be done without affecting the regular classes.